MarkRBest/markrbest.github.io/_posts/2022-10-29-rust-bar-building.md

 ```
 note the `<T: BarBuilder>` which means the builder uses another builder to be its "clock".
 Normally a time bar is used but other types of bar could also be used such a range bar.
-This would give a new bar when an amount of volume trades that would normally move the market by x%.
+This would give a new bar when an amount of volume trades that would normally move the market by a specified percentage.

 ```rust